Out of India’s 1.2 billion population, the Aadhaar initiative has successfully issued cards to an astounding one billion!

 It merges the requirements of ‘what you have’ and ‘what you know’, into ‘who you are’, now possible through biometric scans.

-Thus, Aadhaar becomes the representation of who you are, and also, contrary to the intangible aspects of issuing an ID for every subsidy you acquire, you begin to access government services through tangible and comprehensive tech which enables you to identify electronically.
+Thus, Aadhaar becomes the representation of who you are.
+Also, contrary to the intangible aspects of issuing an ID for every subsidy you acquire.
+You begin to access government services through tangible and comprehensive tech which enables you to identify electronically.

 A Centralised Database